zs0302/Leary-lab-manual/README.md

 ## Lab Notebook Policy
 Upon your involvement in research at the Department of Orthopaedic Surgery, you will be provided a notebook to aid in your work.
-Research or lab notebooks are an essential part of doing scientific research.
+Research or "lab notebooks" are an essential part of doing scientific research.
 The purpose of this notebook is to have an organized location for you to record and store notes and protocols about the research projects you are involved in through the department.
 This will help you to keep track of your work and allow you and others to review the steps taken during your analyses.

 ### Expectations
 This notebook:
 *	should be labeled with your name and contact information,
-*	should be brought to every meeting with Dr. Leary/Ms. Kyeong,
+*	should be brought to every meeting with Dr. Leary,
 *	should be legible and kept in good condition,
 *	should contain notes from meetings and a detailed account of the statistical analyses you perform,
 *	should be organized and detailed enough for someone else to read and understand what you did,